colinjianingxie/ServiceMonitoring/README.md

 5. Navigate inside the Terminal to the **Downloads/workspace/src/hello** folder
 6. Run the following commands: **go build**
 7. By running that, it will create a build file, which to compile, run the following command: **./hello**
 8. The server will now run.
 To run the demo site, navigate to: **localhost:8080** in your browser.
-To get the metrics, go to ...**localhost:8080/metrics** in your browser.
+To get the metrics, go to **localhost:8080/metrics** in your browser.

 Now we need to create a docker image of the hello Go App we just created and upload the image onto Dockerhub.
 1. Create a Dockerfile inside the **Downloads/workspace/src/hello** folder.
-The file shouldn't have an extension and should be ...called Dockerfile, case sensitive.
+The file shouldn't have an extension and should be called Dockerfile, case sensitive.
 2. Inside the Dockerfile write the following:
-...**Note: You might need to edit the file Maintainer with your own name and email**
+**Note: You might need to edit the file Maintainer with your own name and email**
 ```

 # Dockerfile References: https://docs.docker.com/engine/reference/builder/